tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 ## Rebase does not make dependencies disappear

-Rebase is useful.

-A developer can use it to clean a private branch, remove fixup commits, or replay a small change onto current `main`.
+Rebase is useful for cleaning a private branch, removing fixup commits, or replaying a small change onto current `main`.

-The problem is treating rebase as a ritual.
+The problem is treating it as a ritual.

-Consider a parent branch with a dependent child:

 ### Before rebase